Attitude Adjustment

 Your attitude, more than anything else, determines your limits to success:

-• Our most challenging barriers are emotionally-driven beliefs, not physical.
+• Our most challenging barriers are driven by emotional beliefs, and are rarely physical.

 • We don’t see alternatives or listen to the call to be better when we’re cynical.